 MUED3603 Composition in Music Education

-Credit points: 3 Teacher/Coordinator: Dr James Humberstone Session: Semester 1 Classes: 2 hour workshop/week Prerequisites: MUED1002 or MUED4002 Assessment: Composition (50%), design of composition task (50%).
+Credit points: 3 Teacher/Coordinator: Dr James Humberstone Session: Semester 2 Classes: 2 hour workshop/week Assessment: Composition (50%), design of composition task (50%).
 Mode of delivery: Normal (lecture/lab/tutorial) day

 This unit of study will examine the teaching and learning of composition in schools.
 Through the completion of small-scale composition exercises using recent Australian compositions as a model, students will develop strategies to successfully integrate composition into their teaching and experience ways in which composition can be seen as a site of music learning.
 Students will survey sampling, sequencing and notation software, develop skills in software evaluation suitable for composition, and discuss how technology can enhance the teaching and learning of composition.
 Strategies for assessing composition work will be considered.

 Credit points: 6 Teacher/Coordinator: Dr Michael Webb Session: Semester 2 Classes: Three 2-hr workshops per week for 6 weeks Assessment: Submission of an arrangement/composition in short score of two pieces of music, for choral and for mixed instrumental ensemble; submission of original composition or arrangement in detailed full score using notation software; planning and conducting of rehearsal session; submission of written rehearsal plan and written self-evaluation based on video of session (100%).
 Mode of delivery: Normal (lecture/lab/tutorial) day